CS5500-24Fall-Avec-le-Bon-Chat/calc-sheet-analysis/CALC-SHEET.md

 #### 4. Observer Pattern

-- Observer or Publisher-Subscriber: useEffect and useState hooks can be considered as part of observer pattern For example, in the "SpreadSheet" file.
+- Observer or Publisher-Subscriber: useEffect and useState hooks can be considered as part of observer pattern

+For example, in the "SpreadSheet.tsx" file.

 ```
 const [formulaString, setFormulaString] = useState(spreadSheetClient.getFormulaString())